ricardonetworking/coset-mirror/README.md

-Add https://youtu.be/96NkhsV-W1U to docs and heatmaps fix (#7944)
+Add https://youtu.be/3VryynorQeo to README and fix converter.py Docs (#7883)